bormand/blankvm/README.md

   blankvm -L -p 0 -e 0x1000 test64.bin
 ```

-Image is always loaded at physical address `0`.
+Image is always loaded at physical address 0.

-For real mode segment registers are set to `0`.
-For protected mode segments are tuned to base=`0`, limit=`0xFFFFFFFF`.
+For real mode segment registers are set to 0.
+For protected mode segments are tuned to base=0, limit=0xFFFFFFFF.
 Values of other registers are unspecified.

-Long mode requires a page table, add it to the image and specify correct page table address with `-p` option.
+Long mode requires a page table, add it to the image and specify its address with `-p` option.

 Virtual serial port is mapped to `0x3F8` and linked to the stdin and stdout.